-We employ a professional Director of Welfare, Emma Roche, who operates a Confidential Helpline with a dedicated telephone number.
+We employ a professional Welfare Practitioner, Val Joseph, who operates a Confidential Helpline with a dedicated telephone number.
 Anyone can call this number and be assured of strict confidentiality.
-If Emma is not available when you call you can leave her a message and she will get back to you as soon as possible.
+If Val is not available when you call you can leave her a message and she will get back to you as soon as possible.

 Welfare at EHRS has pleasure in inviting you to join our Monthly Lunch Club.

 With a friendly and welcoming atmosphere, you will have the chance to connect with others and feel a greater sense of belonging to our Community.
 The lunches are held in the synagogue hall at 13:30.
 Booking in advance is essential!

 Upcoming dates: Tuesday 13 November & Tuesday 11 December 2018

 Transport is always available on request.

 This monthly social group is for people living with dementia together with their family carers.